mhyemon95/mhyemon95/README.md

 - 👋 Hi, I’m @mhyemon95
-- 👀 I’m interested in ...C & Java Programming.
+- 👀 I’m interested in ...Software Development.
-- 🌱 I’m currently learning ...Java Programming.
+- 🌱 I’m currently learning ...C & Java Programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Software Developing.
-- 📫 How to reach me ...
+- 📫 How to reach me ...mhyemon@gmailcom.

 <!---
 mhyemon95/mhyemon95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.